TR94/Kiwi-cocktail-bar/README.md

 Git-pod is linked into Git-hub through a browser extension and is the coding platform.

 # Accessibility
 Accessibility is a key consideration for any website which ensures the content is accessible to all.
-For this websire the following aspects have been included:
+For this website the following aspects have been included:
 - Aria labels on links to social media websites and navigation links
 - Alt labels on the images